UrielCh/gamepad-ts/README.md

 # gamepad-ts

-Gamepad-ts is a heavily typed gamepad contol reciever.
+Gamepad-ts is a heavily typed Typescript gamepad contol library.

 It will detect and connect an USB contoller, and send corresponding events.